Skip to content

 • Speech – Oral language includes both spoken and written language; it includes all aspects of human communication through spoken or written words used by humans (e.g., writing emails).

-• Conversation – Conversation refers to any situation where two or more people have an informal discussion about something specific (for example: “The weather today was pretty nice”).
+• Conversation – Conversation refers to any situation where two or more people have an informal discussion about something specific (for example: “the weather today was pretty nice”).

 Types of Verbal Communication